Spoiled for choice with Castles and Gardens for families

 Across Northern Ireland there’s plenty of amazing castles and gardens to visit, with entertainment for all ages.
-In this blog we've rounded up some of the best options for each county, with suggestions of nearby attractions and places to eat too, because as any parent knows... it's only a matter of time before you hear "I'm hungry!"
+In this blog we've rounded up some of the best options for each county, with suggestions of nearby attractions and places to eat too, because all that exploring is bound to work up an appetite!

-Head north-east from the city and you come to Carrickfergus where Carrickfergus Castle has been guarding Belfast Lough since 1177 and will wait as long as it takes for your giant ghost and pirate adventure to begin inside.
-The virtual experience is worth checking out too.
-There’s a perfect pit-stop for pub grub at Ownies or PaPa Browns Grill near the castle or try The Bank House‘s tasty family fare in the centre of Whitehead.
+Heading north-east from Belfast city you come to Carrickfergus, where Carrickfergus Castle has been guarding Belfast Lough since 1177.
+It's in excellent condition, and the only preserved castle of its age which is open to the public, so take advantage of this unique opportunity to explore a medieval structure and bring history to life.
+Nearby there’s a perfect pit-stop for pub grub at Ownies or PaPa Browns Grill beside the castle or try The Bank House‘s tasty family fare in the centre of Whitehead.

 Causeway Coast and Glens

-A short drive from Castlerock leads to Roe Valley Country Park near Limavady, offering spectacular riverside views and woodland walks while nearby Binevenagh Forest is home to the Finn MacCool Finger Stone, relating to the famous giant reputed to have lived nearby.
+A short drive from Castlerock leads to Roe Valley Country Park, near Limavady, offering spectacular riverside views and woodland walks, as well as delicious treats and substantial bites in Ritters Tea Room.
+Nearby Binevenagh Forest is home to the Finn MacCool Finger Stone, relating to the famous giant reputed to have lived nearby.
+There's lots to see and do here, so make sure to take the time to take it all in and enjoy the best of the local architecture and nature.

 County Down